Get insider access

 -1.83 dB

-The Beats Studio Buds Plus have good treble accuracy.
-There's some overemphasis coming from the mid range into the treble range.
-As a result, vocals and instruments sound harsh, while sibilants like cymbals are bright.
+The Beats Studio Buds Plus have very good treble accuracy.
+Some of the mid-range overemphasis mentioned above continues into the low-treble region, so while vocals are certainly present and articulate, they are also a touch harsh.
+The mid-treble region is also overemphasized compared to our target curve, so sibilants and cymbals are a little bright, but they don't completely dominate the mix.
 In songs with a lot of hi-hat action, like Roxanne by The Police, sibilants sound present throughout the track but aren't piercing.

 7.6